The good, the bad and the ugly sides of data augmentation: An implicit spectral regularization perspective: Conclusions and Future Work

-In this paper, we establish a new framework to analyze the generalization error of the linear model with data augmentation in underparameterized and overparameterized regimes.
-We characterize generalization error for both regression and classification tasks in terms of the interplay between the characteristics of the data augmentation and spectrum of the data covariance.
+In this paper, we established a new framework to analyze the generalization error for linear models with data augmentation in underparameterized and overparameterized regimes.
+We characterized generalization error for both regression and classification tasks in terms of the interplay between the characteristics of the data augmentation and spectrum of the data covariance.
 As a side product, our results also generalize the recent line of research on \emph{harmless interpolation} from ridge/ridgeless regression to settings where the learning objectives are penalized by data dependent regularizers.
-Through our analysis, we characterize when a DA can help or hurt generalization based on the effective ranks of the augmented data spectrum.
-As concrete case studies, we show that in the overparametrized regime, random mask and group invariant augmentations can be harmful due to their \emph{isotropizing} effect; on the other hand, our proposed random rotation augmentation is provably beneficial for generalization and highly robust.
-Our framework also uncovers the nuanced impact of DA on generalization as multiple factors, including the operating regimes, downstream tasks, and signal positions, come into play.
-We find that generalization can exhibit huge discrepancies even when the same type of DA has been employed.